ryansolid/component-register/README.md

 Functions registered this way will be called when the component has been removed from the DOM for full Macrotask cycle.

-With these 2 methods its very easy to write HOC mixins that can react to changes and cleanup after themselves.
+With these 2 methods its very easy to write mixins that can react to changes and cleanup after themselves.
 The library includes createMixin as an easy way to add behavior to your elements.
 For example making a mixin to make a Component draggable with optional opacity on drag:

     import { createMixin } from 'component-register';